-Create a federal database to track gun sales: 71%
+- Create a federal database to track gun sales: 71%

-When mass shootings occur, people frequently search for the reason and often “mental illness” is cited as the culprit.
-But it is much more complicated than that and it is difficult to come up with one reason and “risk factor.”
-There are usually a multitude of reasons for these shootings including but not limited to: domestic terrorism, availability of guns, romanticism with violence, and multiple risk factors operating simultaneously (e.g. depression, narcissism, alienation, lack of trust, poor coping skills, fascination with violence-filled entertainment, revenge fantasies, attempted suicide attempts in the past, etc.).
+When mass shootings occur, people frequently search for the reason and often mental illness is cited as the culprit.
+It is much more complicated than that; it is difficult to come up with one reason or risk factor.
+There are usually a multitude of reasons for these shootings including but not limited to: domestic terrorism, availability of guns, romanticism with violence and multiple risk factors operating simultaneously (e.g., depression, narcissism, alienation, lack of trust, poor coping skills, fascination with violence-filled entertainment, revenge fantasies, attempted suicide attempts in the past, etc.).

 12 and up